 On this page

-- For this to be possible, each server must have the same data and index settings, as well as the same overall system configuration, thereby enabling the cluster to behave as a single server.
+An Algolia cluster is a set of three servers.
+All servers are equal: each is equally capable of responding to every request.
+For this to be possible, each server must have the same data, index settings, and overall system configuration, enabling the cluster to behave as a single server.

 Algolia clusters in more detail